40 Home Upgrades to Make After 40, According to Experts

 Upgrade your heating and cooling system.

-While it’s an undeniably larger endeavor, upgrading your heating and cooling system from space heaters and window units can go a long way when it comes to making your home more attractive and livable.
-Ductless mini-splits, which can offer both heating and cooling functions, are a great way to kill two birds with one stone, while upgrading your boiler can also keep your home at a more pleasant temperature, year-round.
+While it's an undeniably larger endeavor, upgrading your heating and cooling system from space heaters and window units can go a long way when it comes to making your home more attractive and livable.
+Ductless mini-splits, which offer both heating and cooling functions, are a great way to kill two birds with one stone, and upgrading your boiler can similarly keep your home at a more pleasant temperature year-round.
+And for more ways to upgrade your house, check out these 50 Clever Ways to Instantly Add Value to Your Home.